cakehonolulu/cakehonolulu.github.io/content/linux-for-jaguar.md

 Okay... that's strange; we should be getting something?
 I mean, everything checks out... kernel config: check... addresses: check... compiler... compiler?

-Turns out that the bundled `m68k-linux-` cross compiler on Ubuntu repositories emits unaligned memory accesses (Even after passing `-68000`) so it was, effectively, crashing.
+Turns out that the bundled `m68k-linux-` cross compiler on Ubuntu repositories emits unaligned memory accesses (Even after passing `-68000`) so it was, effectively, crashing (Since the base 68000 doesn't implement unaligned memory access handling).

-Using a compiler built from sources seems to fix this, but it's definitely a strange thing.
+Using a compiler built from sources specifically targetting `m68k-elf-` for the 68000 seems to fix this, but it's definitely a strange thing.

-This also points out a separate problem; since our ROM isn't mapped at 0x00000 but 0x80000, the 68000 tries jumping to VBR (0x0) and since there's no handlers there it basically eats itself.
-This needed a separate `memcpy` to the base of RAM to fix.
+This also points out a separate problem; since our ROM isn't mapped at 0x00000 but 0x80000, the 68000 tries jumping to VBR (0x0) and since there's no handlers there it basically eats itself and burns down.
+This needed a separate `memcpy` of the so-called `vectors` to the base of RAM to fix in the Jaguar platform-specific Linux code.

-Cool, we get now finally output:
+Cool, we get now finally get _some_ output:

 ```
 Linux version 7.2.0-rc1+ (cakehonolulu@jaguar) (m68k-elf-gcc (GCC) 16.1.0, GNU ld (GNU Binutils) 2.46.1) #38 Sun Jul  5 11:56:37 CEST 2026